TykTechnologies/auth-poc-examples/README.md

 You will need to edit the `Config` section in `openid.component.ts` to integrate with your Auth Provider of choice.
 I used Keycloak.

 ##### Keycloak
-I used Keycloak for OIDC Auth.
-Make sure to create a Realm, Client, User, and allow "Implicit Auth" in Keycloak.
+This frontend uses Keycloak for OIDC Auth.
+In Keycloak, make sure to create a Realm, Client, User, and allow "Implicit Auth" in Keycloak.
 ##### Integration With Tyk
 In the API Designer, under `Authentication Mode`, Select `Open ID Connect`.
 Add your issuer.
 For me it was `https://{my-keycloak-host}/auth/realms/{realm-name}`
 Fill in your client-id with whatever the Client in Keycloak.
 Finally, you must enter a Policy that grants access to this particular API.

 ### Auth Token
 Enter your Tyk reverse proxy URI that is being protected by an auth-token.
 Finally, enter your Auth Token.
 The client will inject the token into a header called `Authorization`.
-If you've changed this in the API definition, you'll need to change this in the Angular client.
+If you've changed this in the API definition, you'll need to change this in the frontend code also.

 ## Dev